MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kssynchronousiocontroldevice.md

 # KsSynchronousIoControlDevice function

 ## -description

-The <b>KsSynchronousIoControlDevice</b> function performs a synchronous device I/O control on the target device object.
+The **KsSynchronousIoControlDevice** function performs a synchronous device I/O control on the target device object.
 It waits in a nonalertable state until the I/O completes.
 This function can only be called at PASSIVE_LEVEL.

 ## -parameters

 ### -param FileObject [in]

 Indicates the file object to fill in the first stack location with.

 ### -param RequestorMode

+Indicates the processor mode to place in the IRP if one needs to be generated.

 ### -param IoControl [in]

 Specifies the I/O control to send.

 ### -param InBuffer [in]

 Points to the device input buffer.

 ### -param InSize [in]

 Specifies the size in bytes of the device input buffer.

 ### -param OutBuffer [out]

 Points to the device output buffer.

 ### -param OutSize [in]

 Specifies the size in bytes of the device output buffer.

 ### -param BytesReturned [out]

 Points to the place in which to put the number of bytes returned.

-### -param RequesorMode [in]

-Indicates the processor mode to place in the IRP if one needs to be generated.

 ## -returns

-<b>KsSynchronousIoControlDevice </b>returns the result of the device I/O control.
+**KsSynchronousIoControlDevice** returns the result of the device I/O control.